day8/re-frame/docs/on-dynamics.md

 It is the purpose of this page to explain and justify this claim.

-> **There's almost no more important point to make about re-frame than this one**
+> **There's no more important point to make about re-frame than this one**

 re-frame was designed to deliver a good developer experience.
-This is the top design goal, and in this pursuit, tradeoffs were made.
+This is the top design goal and, in this pursuit, tradeoffs are made.
 Even functional purity was sacrificed in places (gasp!).

 Almost nothing contributes to this goal more than re-frame presenting "a simple dynamic model".
 Almost nothing makes a programmer's job easier than a simple dynamic model.
 Almost nothing reduces bugs more than a simple dynamic model.

-> To understand a program, you must become both the machine and the program. <br>
->
->    -- Alan Perlis
->

 ## On Dynamics

-Some scientific fields includes the word "Dynamics" in their name: Hydrodynamics, Thermodynamics and Social Dynamics.
+Some scientific fields includes the word "dynamics" in their name: Hydrodynamics, Thermodynamics and Social Dynamics.
 It means the participants observe how certain systems change over time/space and then model the causes.

-How about our systems?
+So, how about our systems?
 A Web App is a "sequential process".
 Over time, it will shift from one `State` to another, and consequently, often from one behaviour to another.
-The "dynamics" involve `Computation` and `State` interacting across time.
+The "dynamics" arise from `Computation` and `State` interacting across time.

 `State` is effectively congealed time -  history materialised - and it is moulded by rounds of `Computation`.
 However, it isn't all one way.
 Although `Computation` creates `State`, it is itself controlled by that `State`.
 For example, predicates on `State` determine which branches of `Computation` execute.
 So, there's a feedback loop between the two.

-Oh, no. Did someone say feedback loop?
+Oh, no!
+Did someone just say feedback loop?
 That's bad, right?

-For a programmer trying a mental simulation of a `State`/`Computation` feedback process, there can be a lot to juggle, quickly putting them near the limits of their cognitive budget.
+For a programmer trying a mental simulate a `State`/`Computation` feedback process, there can be a lot to juggle, quickly putting them near the limits of their cognitive budget.
 Even for Dijkstra.